krsbx/aio-web/README.md

 - [x] Add support for password protected database for the NoSQL adapters.

 - [x] Add support for password protected database for the SQL (SQLite) adapters.

+- [ ] Add support for mongodb database for the NoSQL adapters.

 - [ ] Add support for full-stack web framework.